top of page

 Can I bring my pet to camp?

-Unfortunately, we cannot allow staff to bring pets.
+Unfortunately, we cannot allow staff to bring pets to camp.
 If present, they could bother campers, fight with each other, and disrupt activities.
 They also may suffer encounters with local skunks, porcupines, and other wildlife.

 What if something happens to my personal property?